By Karen

 The Documentation Center

-Note: the Documentation Center is reopening on September 28, 2023.
+Note: the Documentation Center is open again.

-The official tourist attraction on the mountain is the historical museum, opened in 1999.
+The official tourist attraction on the mountain is the historical museum, originally opened in 1999.
 This is an extensive museum that covers the history not just of the Obersalzberg, but the Third Reich in general, with many photographs and fascinating documents from the Nazi era.

 The exhibit was installed in the former Gasthaus Hoher Göll, used for important visitors during the Third Reich, located just down the path from the large parking lot off the main road coming up from Berchtesgaden (see maps below).